James Marshall Carter

 James Marshall Carter (March 11, 1904 – November 18, 1979) was a United States circuit judge of the United States Court of Appeals for the Ninth Circuit and previously was a United States district judge of the United States District Court for the Southern District of California.

 Education and career

 Born on March 11, 1904, in Santa Barbara, California, Carter received an Artium Baccalaureus degree from Pomona College in 1924.
 He attended Harvard Law School before he received a Juris Doctor from University of Southern California Law School in 1927.
-He was in private practice of law in Los Angeles, California from 1928 to 1940.
+He was in private practice of law with John C. Packard in Los Angeles, California from 1928 to 1940.
 He was a teacher at the Police School of the Los Angeles Board of Education in California from 1934 to 1935.
 He was Director of the State Department of Motor Vehicles in Sacramento, California from 1940 to 1942.
 He was in private practice of law in Los Angeles in 1943.
 He was Chief Assistant United States Attorney for the Southern District of California from 1943 to 1946.
 He was United States Attorney for the Southern District of California from 1946 to 1949.
 During this time, he prosecuted Tomoya Kawakita for treason.